gw90969-ops/medicalhumanitiesmusic-2025-2/jang-minsun.md

 The piece I hope will be played at my funeral is [Mahler’s Symphony No. 5](https://youtu.be/vOvXhyldUko?si=EWvBPptajDkWD2uo) I feel that this work captures the width and depth of a human life, and it reflects the way I have lived—energetically and with passion.
 Beginning with a tragic introduction, passing through the intense flow of life, and finally arriving at the warm, loving “Adagietto,” the structure of the symphony feels like the journey of a single life.
 It does not speak only of sorrow; rather, it brings out the many emotions one experi

+The emergence of orthopedics established a culture that viewed the body structurally and codified the idea of “proper posture.”
+This medical perspective also influenced the representation of bodies in art, encouraging audiences to interpret performers’ breathing, movements, and physical tension through a binary of “normal” and “abnormal.”
+As a result, the weakened bodies of Violetta and Fantine are perceived not merely as pathological conditions but as forms deviating from social norms, which intensifies the symbolic weight of their illness.
+The narrative nature shared by illness and music further deepens the interpretation of both works.
+Illness generates an inner story that permeates an individual’s life, while music reconstructs this story through temporal structure and emotional flow.
+The arias of Violetta and Fantine depict the progression from suffering to collapse and acceptance through shifts in musical texture and tonal character, revealing that illness is not just a theme but a narrative device that exposes emotional truth.
+Late style is often regarded as the culmination of artistic maturity, yet it frequently embodies dissonance and unresolved tension.
+From this perspective, the final moments of Violetta and Fantine do not present serene acceptance but instead expose the fractures of life and the pressures of society.
+Their deaths thus become moments of artistic tension that leave lingering, unresolved questions rather than simple conclusions to their tragedies.

 <img src="./jang-minsun.png" alt="description" style="width:40%;" />